Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 ## Configure and Run the Samples

-Below steps are based on Wind River Workbench IDE for VxWorks.
+Below steps are based on the Wind River Workbench IDE for VxWorks.
 The BSP is Intel architecture 64-bit.
 The VxWorks version must be 21.11 or higher.
 They cover:

-1. Configure sample code according to Azure IoT Hub configurations.
+1. Configure sample code according to the Azure IoT Hub configurations.
 2. Create and build VxWorks Source Build Project (VSB).
 3. Create and build VxWorks Real Time Process Project.
 4. Create and build VxWorks Image Project (VIP).
-5. How to run samples on VxWorks.
+5. How to run the samples on VxWorks.
-6. How to use Azure CLI and Azure GUI to communicate with samples.
+6. How to use Azure CLI and Azure GUI to communicate with the samples.

 ### Configure sample

-The sample code needs to be adjusted according to the information created in the previous steps.
+The sample code needs to be modified according to the information created in the previous steps.

 For `azureClientSample.c`: